-I particularly appreciated the signage installed along the hike that informed walkers about the endemic species that call this special region home and the bird song that surrounds you along the way makes you feel like it’s just you and the wilderness.
+I particularly appreciated the signage installed along the hike that informed walkers about the endemic species that call this special region home and the birdsong that surrounds you along the way makes you feel like it’s just you and the wilderness.
 One little piece of advice - hiking staffs could come is useful as there are certain passages that were a little steep and muddy but it depends on the recent weather conditions.

-The tariff includes pack transfers from one accommodation to the next and you can park your vehicle securely at the start of the track.
+The tariff includes pack transfers from one accommodation to the next and you can park your vehicle securely at the start of the walking track.
 The accommodation provided is comfortable farm cottages with hot showers and if you choose the catered option all you will have to do is heat up your meals and then you can settle in to get to know your hiking companions.
-Your hosts will prepare a picnic basket for your lunches and on the last evening you will be welcomed by Linda Garrett and Mike Macfarlane in their lovely homestay.
-You’ll get to try some of their specialties like roast leg of lamb, pear and ginger crumble or lemon meringue tart.
+Your hosts will prepare a picnic basket for your lunches and on the last evening, you will be welcomed by Linda Garrett and Mike Macfarlane in their lovely homestay.
+You’ll get to try some of their specialities like roast leg of lamb, pear and ginger crumble or lemon meringue tart.
 A true pleasure for your taste buds!

 Carolyn, We would like thank you for all the arrangement for a trip in NZ.
 We had a busy, fun and wonderful time there.
 Besides all activities arranged in the trip, we managed t... - Hoc Hua, USARead all reviews